Updated December 2024

 Microbiologists from other countries can take this exam as well.

-• Medically qualified candidates are required to have trained in a recognised regional higher specialist training (HST) programme in microbiology for a period of normally not less than 12 months.
+As per RCPath, medically qualified candidates are required to have been trained in a recognised regional higher specialist training (HST) programme in microbiology for a period of normally not less than 12 months.
+Non-medically qualified candidates are required to have trained in a recognised training programme in microbiology for a period of normally not less than 12 months.

 Reference: Entry requirements (rcpath.org)